agBeta/jammed-together/cheatsheets/docs/01-ssh-apt-firewall.md

 # type the passphrase
 ```

+Note: if ssh port is not 22, you should use `ssh-copy-id -p <ssh-port> ...`.

 P.S.2: The password that you gave, when creating the user (or when changing via `passwd`); NOT ~~the ssh key-pair passphrase~~.

 Now that we can login using ssh key, let's **turn off password authentication** (but why? see [this SO](https://serverfault.com/a/334483)).